 I’m not sure what’s next.
 I haven’t been notified of any specific timeline for resolution.
 But there’s no urgency.
 The next election is about a month away (February 16), and Madison could mostly correct the problem with a memo to its poll workers.
 The memo would tell them about the barcodes and tell them to instruct each BMD-using voter to read the human-readable votes printed on their ballot and to re-insert the ballot so that the machine can confirm the barcodes are readable.
 Other steps, such as giving voters the option of hand-marked paper ballots, will take longer.

 I don’t know if the whole Commission will discuss the issue in an open meeting, or when that would be scheduled if they did.
-I’ve never seen them discuss complaints in open meetings, and judging by the number they assigned to my complaint, 20-24, I’m guessing there were 23 other complaints filed before mine last year.
+I’ve never seen them discuss complaints in open meetings.
+I haven’t received an invitation yet, or any indication they will invite me, the complainant, to come talk to them (not that I expect one — speaking directly with the voters is not their style).

 Milwaukee and Madison voters: It will help if you contact your city election clerks and tell them you want them, at a minimum, to educate their poll workers and voters about the barcoding BMDs and to introduce polling-place procedures that enable BMD-using voters to verify their ballots.
 Madison: 608-266-4601; Milwaukee: 414-286-3491.